Solar constraints on captured electrophilic dark matter: Conclusions

 \section{Conclusions}

 Sun, being our host star, is an excellent celestial laboratory to probe non-gravitational interactions of DM.
 The infalling DM can scatter off electrons inside the Sun and be captured within the solar interior.
-The annihilation of these captured DM through long-lived mediators can produce considerable gamma-ray flux that can be observed in satellite based terrestrial detectors.
-In this work, we have explored the possibility of searching for the annihilation signatures of electrophilic DM captured inside the Sun utilizing the Fermi-LAT data.
-We obtain conservative limits by comparing the gamma-ray flux from captured DM annihilating through long-lived mediators with the solar disk measurements of the gamma ray at the Fermi-LAT.
-We find that in our parameter space of interest, the limits are orders of magnitude more stringent than the existing bounds.
-Depending on the decay mode, the current sensitivity of the observational data approaches the Sun's equilibrium floor, effectively covering the parameter space that can be explored within this framework.
+The annihilation of these captured DM through long-lived mediators can produce considerable gamma-ray flux that can be observed in terrestrial detectors.
+In this work, we have explored the possibility of searching for the annihilation signatures of electrophilic DM captured inside the Sun utilizing the Fermi-LAT and the HAWC data.
+We obtain conservative limits by comparing the gamma-ray flux from captured DM annihilating through long-lived mediators with the solar disk measurements of the gamma ray at the Fermi-LAT and the HAWC.
+We find that in our parameter space of interest, the limits are orders of magnitude stronger than the existing bounds.
+Depending on the mediator decay mode, the current sensitivity of the observational data approaches the Sun's equilibrium floor, effectively covering the parameter space that can be explored within this framework.

 \paragraph*{Acknowledgments\,:} We thank Biplob Bhattacherjee for discussions and Sambo Sarkar for help with the plots.
 DB acknowledges MHRD, Government of India for fellowship.
 TNM acknowledges IOE-IISc fellowship program for financial assistance.
 TSR acknowledges ICTP, Trieste for hospitality under the Associateship Program during the completion of this work.